limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

 ### Information Page

-This page proved to be an really informative one despite the lack of aesthetics.
+This page proved to be an informative one despite the lack of aesthetics.

 ![info.php](/assets/images/posts/g0rmint-walkthrough/g0rmint-7.png)

 ### Backup Archive

-The backup archive can be downloaded at `/g0rmint/s3cretbackupdirect0ry/backup.zip`.
+I was able to download the backup archive at `/g0rmint/s3cretbackupdirect0ry/backup.zip`.
 Let's peek inside the file.

 ```
 # unzip -l backup.zip
 Archive:  backup.zip
   Length      Date    Time    Name
 ---------  ---------- -----   ----